Medical experts: Floyd’s speech didn’t mean he could breathe

 The medical community disagrees.

-In a recent article in the medical journal Annals of Internal Medicine, Weissman and others wrote that when each breath is inhaled, air first fills the upper airway, trachea and bronchi, where speech is generated.
-The article says this “anatomical dead space” accounts for about one third of the volume of an ordinary breath, and only air that gets beyond this space is conducted to the air sacs in the lungs for gas exchange.
+In a recent article in the medical journal Annals of Internal Medicine, Weissman and others wrote that when air is inhaled, it first fills the upper airway, trachea and bronchi, where speech is generated.
+The article says this “anatomical dead space” accounts for about one third of the volume of an ordinary breath, and only air that gets beyond this space goes to air sacs in the lungs for gas exchange, which is when oxygen is sent to the bloodstream and carbon dioxide is removed as waste.

 The volume of an ordinary breath is about 400 to 600 mL, but normal speech requires about 50 mL of gas per syllable, so saying the words “I can’t breathe” would require 150 mL of gas, the authors wrote.

-In addition, a person can utter words by exhaling alone, using reserve that remains after a normal breath is exhaled.
-In contrast, the article says, “adequate gas exchange to support life requires inhalation. … Waiting until a person loses the ability to speak may be too late to prevent catastrophic cardiopulmonary collapse.”
+A person can utter words by exhaling alone, using reserve left over after a normal breath is exhaled.
+But, the article says, “adequate gas exchange to support life requires inhalation. … Waiting until a person loses the ability to speak may be too late to prevent catastrophic cardiopulmonary collapse.”

 Minneapolis police spokesman John Elder said there is nothing in current training that instructs officers that a person who can talk while restrained is able to breathe.
 He said training surrounding the issue of talking and ability to breathe comes up only when discussing whether someone can speak or cough while choking on a foreign object – and even then, the person’s condition must be reassessed.
 Chief Medaria Arradondo has also said the restraint used by Chauvin was not taught by his department.